jbdatascience/cookiecutter-OasisModel/README.md

     # Run cookiecutter
     cookiecutter https://github.com/OasisLMF/cookiecutter-OasisModel

-The project structure is contained in the repo folder named <a href="https://github.com/OasisLMF/cookiecutter-OasisModel/tree/master/%7B%7Bcookiecutter.project_slug%7D%7D" target="_blank"<`{{cookiecutter.project_slug}}`</a> and project-related settings such as the project descriptive name, model name and version etc. are configurable in the file <a href="https://github.com/OasisLMF/cookiecutter-OasisModel/blob/master/cookiecutter.json" target="_blank">`cookiecutter.json`</a> (at the top level of this repo) and set during runtime by prompts.
+The project structure is contained in the repo folder named <a href="https://github.com/OasisLMF/cookiecutter-OasisModel/tree/master/%7B%7Bcookiecutter.project_slug%7D%7D" target="_blank">`{{cookiecutter.project_slug}}`</a> and project-related settings such as the project descriptive name, model name and version etc. are configurable in the repo file <a href="https://github.com/OasisLMF/cookiecutter-OasisModel/blob/master/cookiecutter.json" target="_blank">`cookiecutter.json`</a> and set during runtime by prompts.

 You should see the following project structure in the place where you ran the command:

     oasis_model/